Updated: Feb 25

 Examining just a photo from the event, you might be hard-pressed to tie a

 face to a name.
-But in our data, pings at the protest connected to clear
+But in the data, pings at the protest connected to clear

 trails through the data, documenting the lives of protesters in the months